jacobc18/js-discord-bot/README.md

 We utilize [say.js](https://github.com/Marak/say.js) to convert text strings to mp3 files.
 Say.js uses some [FFMpeg](https://www.ffmpeg.org/) libraries to operate, so you will need to install the most up to date version.
 You can learn how to do that [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).

-- Note that say.js uses [Festival](https://www.cstr.ed.ac.uk/projects/festival/) to operate on Linux, so check their [README](https://github.com/Marak/say.js/blob/master/README.md) to get that squared away
+(Note: say.js uses [Festival](https://www.cstr.ed.ac.uk/projects/festival/) to operate on Linux, so check their [README](https://github.com/Marak/say.js/blob/master/README.md) to get that squared away)

 If you want to utilize Pastrami's audio streaming capabilities for non YouTube content, you will need to populate ``` /data/audiofiles``` with the mp3/mp4 files you would like to play.